nvaccess/nvda/devDocs/githubPullRequestTemplateExplanationAndExamples.md

 - System tests
   - Discuss under "testing strategy" heading.
   - Describe the coverage of automated system tests?
-  - Is the changed code already, or can it be covered by automated unit tests?
+  - Is the changed code already, or can it be covered by automated system tests?
 - Manual tests
   - Discuss under "testing strategy" heading.
   - How did you manually test the change?